gregoryloden/run/README.txt

 	return
 	quit

- Break will exit out of the current loop, and do nothing if it is not in a loop.
-Return will exit out of the current script but the program will keep running if another script called it.
+ Break will exit out of the current loop.
+Return will exit out of the current script, but the program will keep running if another script called it (break will also do this if it is not called from within a loop).
 Quit will stop all autoclicking and end the program.
- You'll notice that there is no while loop, this is because the same effect can be acheived with either of the following patterns:
+ You might have noticed that there is no while loop, this is because the same effect can be acheived with either of the following patterns:

 	:label1
 	if	not	[condition to keep it running]